UNBSU Red Awards Voting

 Select an Award to Vote For:

-Nominees (scroll down to vote)
+Teaching Excellence Award (scroll down to vote)

+Written by a recent grad: "Jamie has been teaching in the Chem.
+Eng. dept. for 6 years and has developed a unique teaching style, which along with his approachability, has helped him get the most out of his students.
 Jamie takes complex subjects, like heat transfer or thermodynamics, and distills them into segments that are manageable for his students.
-He builds upon skills and knowledge that his students have already mastered in past courses and pushes them to apply concepts in new and challenging scenarios.
+He builds upon skills and knowledge that his students have already mastered in past courses and pushes them to apply concepts in new and challenging scenarios."